Operant conditioning: Free-operant avoidance learning

 In free-operant avoidance a subject periodically receives an aversive stimulus (often an electric shock) unless an operant response is made; the response delays the onset of the shock.
 In this situation, unlike discriminated avoidance, no prior stimulus signals the shock.
 Two crucial time intervals determine the rate of avoidance learning.
 This first is the S-S (shock-shock) interval.
 This is time between successive shocks in the absence of a response.
 The second interval is the R-S (response-shock) interval.
 This specifies the time by which an operant response delays the onset of the next shock.
-Note that each time the subject performs the operant response, the R-S interval without shock begins anew.
+Each time the subject performs the operant response, the R-S interval without shock begins anew.

 Two-process theory of avoidance

 This theory was originally proposed in order to explain discriminated avoidance learning, in which an organism learns to avoid an aversive stimulus by escaping from a signal for that stimulus.
 Two processes are involved: classical conditioning of the signal followed by operant conditioning of the escape response:

 a) Classical conditioning of fear.
 Initially the organism experiences the pairing of a CS with an aversive US.
 The theory assumes that this pairing creates an association between the CS and the US through classical conditioning and, because of the aversive nature of the US, the CS comes to elicit a conditioned emotional reaction (CER) – "fear." b) Reinforcement of the operant response by fear-reduction.
 As a result of the first process, the CS now signals fear; this unpleasant emotional reaction serves to motivate operant responses, and responses that terminate the CS are reinforced by fear termination.
-Note that the theory does not say that the organism "avoids" the US in the sense of anticipating it, but rather that the organism "escapes" an aversive internal state that is caused by the CS.
+The theory does not say that the organism "avoids" the US in the sense of anticipating it, but rather that the organism "escapes" an aversive internal state that is caused by the CS.

 Several experimental findings seem to run counter to two-factor theory.
 For example, avoidance behavior often extinguishes very slowly even when the initial CS-US pairing never occurs again, so the fear response might be expected to extinguish (see Classical conditioning).
 Further, animals that have learned to avoid often show little evidence of fear, suggesting that escape from fear is not necessary to maintain avoidance behavior.